k0sproject/k0smotron/README.md

 ## Contributing

-Contributions to k0smotron are welcome!
-Read the [Contribution Guidelines](contributors/) to learn how you can participate in enhancing this tool.
+We invite you to contribute to the growth and enhancement of k0smotron.
+To learn how you can leave your mark on the project, please read our [Contribution Guidelines.](https://docs.k0smotron.io/stable).

 ## License